The Brier School

 • Year 9,10 and 11 have also supported with serving drinks and snacks to parents at a variety of school events as well as working with younger children within the school.

-• Students in Key Stage 4 have recently opened their own Lending Library in school and are developing a variety of different roles and responsibilities within this area including marketing the library to their peers.
+• Students in Key Stage 4 have opened their own Lending Library in school and are developing a variety of different roles and responsibilities within this area including marketing the library to their peers.

 • There are videos of different job roles have also been shared via icould.com.